PRACTICE DIRECTION 7A – HOW TO START PROCEEDINGS – THE CLAIM FORM

 (b) is a claim only for an amount of money, whether specified or unspecified; and

-(c) is not a claim for which special procedures are provided in the Civil Procedure Rules or practice directions, practice form N1 must be sent to: Civil National Business Centre, St Katharine's House, 21-27 St Katharine's Street, Northampton, NN1 2LH, DX 702885 Northampton 7.
+(c) is not a claim for which special procedures are provided in the Civil Procedure Rules or practice directions, form N1 must be sent to: Civil National Business Centre, St Katharine's House, 21-27 St Katharine's Street, Northampton, NN1 2LH, DX 702885 Northampton 7.

-(2) For the purpose of this Practice Direction, the procedure in Practice Direction 7D is not a special procedure.
+(2) For the purpose of this practice direction, the procedure in Practice Direction 49D is not a special procedure.

-4A.2 In proceedings referred to in paragraph 4A.1, the claimant must specify the preferred hearing centre on practice form N1.
+5.2 In proceedings referred to in paragraph 4A.1, the claimant must specify the preferred hearing centre on form N1.

-5.3 An enquiry as to the date on which the claim form was received by the court should be directed to a court officer.
+6.3 An enquiry about the date on which the claim form was received by the court should be directed to a court officer.

-5.5 Where it is sought to start proceedings against the estate of a deceased defendant where probate or letters of administration have not been granted, the claimant should issue the claim against ‘the personal representatives of A.B. deceased’.
+6.5 Where a person seeks to start proceedings against the estate of a deceased defendant where probate or letters of administration have not been granted, the claimant should issue the claim against “the personal representatives of A.B. deceased”.
 The claimant should then, before the expiry of the period for service of the claim form, apply to the court for the appointment of a person to represent the estate of the deceased.

-5A.1 Paragraphs 5A and 5B apply to claims that are brought by or against two or more persons who –
+7.1 Paragraphs 7 and 8 apply to claims that are brought by or against two or more persons who—

 (2) carried on that partnership business within the jurisdiction, at the time when the cause of action accrued.

-5A.2 For the purposes of this paragraph, ‘partners’ includes persons claiming to be entitled as partners and persons alleged to be partners.
+7.2 For the purposes of this paragraph, “partners” includes persons claiming to be entitled as partners and persons alleged to be partners.

-5B.1 In this paragraph a ‘partnership membership statement’ is a written statement of the names and last known places of residence of all the persons who were partners in the partnership at the time when the cause of action accrued, being the date specified for this purpose in accordance with paragraph 5B.3.
+8.1 In this paragraph a ‘partnership membership statement’ is a written statement of the names and last known places of residence of all the persons who were partners in the partnership at the time when the cause of action accrued, being the date specified for this purpose in accordance with paragraph 8.3.

-(Signing of the acknowledgment of service in the case of a partnership is dealt with in paragraph 4.4 of Practice Direction 10)
+(Signing of the acknowledgment of service in the case of a partnership is dealt with in CPR rule 10.5(5).)